TimvanScherpenzeel/gltf-to-usdz-research/README.md

   I have not yet been able to install [USD](https://github.com/PixarAnimationStudios/USD) correctly, please see the development section below.

-- Find a way to convert glTF geometry to OBJ geometry and extract the used textures.
+- ~~Find a way to convert glTF geometry to OBJ geometry and extract the used textures.~~

-  Partially done (textures are extracted correctly, OBJ is still in the making)
+  Basics are done!
+Vertices and normals unfortunately somehow have some values inverted.

 - ~~Dynamically construct the USDA file based on passed in textures from the glTF file.~~